 Open the full Ask Rio Times →

-On Monday, July 6, president-elect Keiko Fujimori went in person to the bank’s headquarters in central Lima to ask Julio Velarde to serve another term.
-He accepted on the spot, calling himself honored by the request, according to remarks at a joint press conference.
+On Monday, July 6, president-elect Keiko Fujimori went in person to the bank’s headquarters in central Lima.
+There she asked Julio Velarde to serve another term.

 Why the Peru central bank decision matters

 Fujimori framed the reappointment as a gift to confidence.
-She said the decision would be welcomed by Peruvians and by international financial institutions, praising the bank’s success in taming inflation and holding the sol steady.
+She said the decision would be welcomed by Peruvians and by international financial institutions, praising the bank’s work in taming inflation and holding the sol steady.

 The signal is continuity.
 Investors had spent months treating the central bank leadership as the single biggest swing factor for Peruvian assets, so keeping Velarde removes a major source of uncertainty as a new government takes over.